satiolasz/satiolasz/README.md

 ### Hi there 👋

+I'm a newly minted data engineer, currently learning all I can about the data engineering field in general and building world class data pipelines in particular.

+📚 And since it's always useful to learn something new, or get better at something not so new, and learning is the best fun anyways, here is my current list:
+  - writing elegant and higly performant Python code
+  - SQL for database management and data modeling
+  - increasing reach and impact at work, while still having loads of free time
+  - cooking tasty & healthy food from scratch quickly
+  - biomechanics & human movement

+### ☕️ Let's chat!
+You can find me on [LinkedIn](https://www.linkedin.com/in/satiolasz/) or over [here](www.satiolasz.com) at my website.

 <!--
 **satiolasz/satiolasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.